Dteyn/ioq3quest/README.md

 ## Building (Windows Specific instructions)

+> [!WARNING]
+> This is a **Work-In-Progress** guide and not yet finished.
+I will remove this message when everything is confirmed working.
+> Until then, do not consider this a proper guide.

 ### Prerequisites
 #### 1. Install your copy of Quake III Arena from Steam.
 - Link: https://store.steampowered.com/app/2200/Quake_III_Arena/